Emulation-accurate/Emulation-accurate/README.md

 🧠 We are currently learning on cross platform.

-👯‍ We looking to collaborate on different hackathon and coding competition
+👯‍ We looking to collaborate on different hackathon and coding competition.

-🤔 We looking for help with othersl
+🤔 We looking for help with others.

 💬 Ask me about anything.